-Deciphering the different taxes in Ontario requires both time and patience.
+Deciphering the different types of taxes in Ontario requires both time and patience.
 For years Peter’s Accounting has been helping businesses large and small learn how to adhere to Ontario’s different types of taxes, and take advantage of tax breaks and credits.
-Taxes in Ontario are used to support education, healthcare, infrastructure, transportation, and the skilled trades.
+Taxes in Ontario are used to support education, healthcare, infrastructure, transportation, and skilled trades.
 Read on to learn about some of Ontario’s most commonly experienced taxes.
 (Please note that this article will not address Ontario’s most prevalent taxes: GST, PST, and HST.)

 If you operate a business in Ontario, it is subject to both federal and provincial corporate taxes.
 If your business is “incorporated” and operates from a permanent address in Ontario, then you are responsible for paying an Ontario corporate tax.
 If you are unincorporated, then you do not have to pay this tax.
 However, the individuals running these businesses do need to make sure that they are paying personal income tax.